 Data and Metadata¶

 Nessie does not make copies of your underlying data.
 Instead, it works to version separate lists of files associated with your dataset.
-Whether using Spark, Hive or some other tool, each mutation operation you do will add or delete one or more files from the definition of your table.
+Whether using Spark or some other tool, each mutation operation you do will add or delete one or more files from the definition of your table.
 Nessie keeps tracks of which files are related to each of your tables at every point in time and then allows you to recall those as needed.

 Scale & Performance¶